May 25, 2007

 Anyone who walks or falls on the hot coals can be severely burned and a child can sustain life-threatening burns.
 Hot coals should always be disposed of in designated containers at the beach or bay.

 If a child is burned by hot coals, immediately cool the area but DO NOT use ice.
 Never apply ice to a burn.
-Jason McSweeney, N.P. (nurse practitioner), from the Regional Burn Center at UCSD Medical Center recommends using “…cold water to cool the burn and, at the same time, wash away the sand and debris.
+Jason McSweeney, N.P. (nurse practitioner), from the Regional Burn Center at UC San Diego Medical Center recommends using “…cold water to cool the burn and, at the same time, wash away the sand and debris.
 If there is time, apply an antibiotic ointment, but get right to the Burn Center.”

 Sun and Skin